winesapOS/winesapOS/README.md

 1. Follow the winesapOS [getting started](#getting-started) guide to get the minimal image onto an external drive.
     - This includes installer tools needed to install winesapOS onto an internal drive.
-    - It also includes an exFAT partition that is accessible from any operating system.
+    - The first-time setup also creates an exFAT partition that is accessible from any operating system.
 2. Download the latest `winesapos-${WINESAPOS_VERSION}-minimal-rootfs.tar.zst` [release](https://github.com/winesapOS/winesapOS/releases).
-    - Copy it to the `wos-drive`.
+    - Download it from within winesapOS after booting in the next step, or copy it to the `wos-drive` exFAT partition once the first-time setup has created it.
 3. Boot into winesapOS that is on the external drive.
 4. Use GParted to partition the free storage space.
 The labels are suffixed with the number zero "0" (not the letter "O").
     - For macOS: